SovereignCloudStack/standards/Tests/iam/iaas-roles/README.md

 1. the "`member`" role in the project referenced as authentication target
 2. access permissions to the "`list_roles`" in the Identity API

-The second requirement (access to "`list_roles`") is usually not granted to users with the "`member`" role in default configurations and only works for user accounts also possessing the "`admin`" role.
+The second requirement (access to "`list_roles`") is usually not granted to users with the "`member`" role in default configurations and only works for user accounts also possessing the "`manager`" role in the domain.
-So the test would require an user account possessing both the "`member`" and "`admin`" role.
+So the test would require an user account possessing both the "`member`" role in a project as well as the "`manager`" role in the domain.

+Note that the "`manager`" role only works this way starting with OpenStack Keystone 2024.2.
+If an older Keystone release is used, see the alternative instructions below.

+#### Alternative using a dedicated role

-One alternative way to address this without granting the "`admin`" role to the test account is to create a dedicated role in the cloud environment which only has access to the role list endpoint and assign it to the user account intended for testing (in addition to the "`member`" role).
+One alternative way to address this is for older Keystone releases is to create a dedicated role in the cloud environment which only has access to the role list endpoint and assign it to the user account intended for testing (in addition to the "`member`" role).

 To achieve this, first the role has to be created and assigned: